 In addition to the assessment of the candidate's experience and expertise, qualities such as those listed below should be evaluated and this information incorporated into the document.
 These qualities are not listed in order of importance, nor will all of them necessarily apply to every candidate:

-In order to facilitate the Distinguished Prefix Review Committee (DPRC) review of documentation for academic staff recommended for the Distinguished prefix, the following minimum materials are to be provided (electronically, as a PDF) as a single packet:
+In order to facilitate the Distinguished Status Review Committee (DSRC) review of documentation for academic staff recommended for the Distinguished status, the following minimum materials are to be provided (electronically, as a PDF) as a single packet:

-The packet should be submitted electronically as a PDF to the candidate’s divisional HR office and should include a Table of Contents with all pages numbered sequentially.
+The packet should be submitted electronically as a PDF to the candidate’s divisional Human Resource (HR) office and should include a Table of Contents with all pages numbered sequentially.
 The following order is suggested as optimum for preparation and presentation of the packet:

 Section 1: Personal statement